Are you eligible?

 Note that applicants serving in the British armed forces or on UK Government Service are considered to have been resident in the UK.

-If you are currently serving in the British armed force or are working for the UK government overseas and can demonstrate London residency by discounting any periods where you have been deployed overseas or across the UK, then you are still eligible to apply.
+If you are currently serving in the British armed forces or are working for the UK government overseas and can demonstrate UK residency by discounting any periods where you have been deployed overseas, then you are still eligible to apply.

 You’ll be trained with the leadership qualities, operational skills and strategic thinking to constantly deliver against tight timetables.
 You’ll also be supported throughout by mentors, skilled workplace coaches and the College of Policing.

 Most of your day-to-day development will come while in force through operational rotations at the ranks of constable, sergeant inspector and target rank of superintendent.
 The College of Policing will provide you with invaluable modular-based training, alongside a tailored personal development plan, leadership coaching, media training and a mentor.

 Importantly, you’ll benefit from the experience and knowledge of experts from across policing and partner organisations.
 Through a combination of case studies, classroom inputs and immersive learning, the programme will get the very best out of you and ensure you are a competent operational superintendent.

 Rates of pay vary by force and will rise with each year of experience.
 A candidate can expect a starting salary (from day one) of around £64,000 a year.
 In some forces, there are additional allowances that will complement your salary.